 Whether you are struggling with a particular issue or generally feeling unhappy in your life, I can help you explore any limiting beliefs or difficult life experiences that may be holding you back.

 As an Integrative practitioner, I draw on a range of different approaches in seeking the best way forward.
-These include the following therapies; Person Centred, Psychodynamic, Humanistic and Transpersonal (in particular Psychosynthesis) as well as, body-orientated methods (including Focusing), Cognitive Behavioural Therapy techniques and Attachment Theory.
+These include the following therapies; Person-Centred, Psychodynamic, Humanistic and Transpersonal (in particular Psychosynthesis) as well as, body-oriented methods (including Focusing), Cognitive Behavioural Therapy techniques and Attachment Theory.

-I offer both short and long term / open ended therapy and provide a safe, caring and confidential space through regular 50 minute sessions.
+In a safe, caring and confidential space, I offer both short and long term / open-ended therapy through regular 50-minute sessions.

 Bereavement may be one of the most difficult experiences you ever have to deal with.
 You may find yourself struggling with intense emotions – such as shock, anger and sadness – or more complicated thoughts to do with relief, bitterness or abandonment.
 You may worry about sharing your pain and feeling a burden to friends and family.